-Sign the petition to tell U.S. lawmakers that it is time to shield U.S. Children from harm and hold pharma accountable for vaccine injury and death.
+Sign the petition to tell U.S. lawmakers it is time to shield U.S. Children from harm and hold pharma accountable for vaccine injury and death.

-Most notably, this streamlined and subsidized reach to 72 million American that vaccine makers enjoy is nearly liability-free.
+Most notably, the streamlined and subsidized reach to 72 million American children that vaccine makers enjoy is nearly liability-free.
 After years of industry lobbying, President Regan signed the National Childhood Vaccine Injury Act of 1986 (“1986 Act”) into law.
 Vaccine makers had threatened to stop manufacturing vaccines because they were tired of paying brand-damaging, multi-million dollar payments to settle lawsuits for injuries and death caused by vaccines.
-Following passage of the 1986 Act, if an American child is injured or dies following the proper administration of a federally-recommended childhood vaccine, the family is barred from suing either the manufacturer of the vaccine or the health care professional who administered it.
+Following passage of the 1986 Act, if an American child is injured or dies following the administration of a federally-recommended childhood vaccine, the family is barred from suing the manufacturer of the vaccine or the health care professional who administered it.

-In 2011, the Supreme Court upheld that parents whose children were catastrophically injured or died from vaccines could not sue for design defect liability.
-In other words, while the federal government acknowledges that vaccines are “unavoidably unsafe”, and cause irreversible harm and death to some who receive them, the financial responsibility for the injured children’s care belongs to the parents.
+In 2011, the US Supreme Court held that parents whose children were catastrophically injured or died from vaccines could not sue for design defect liability.
+In other words, even though the federal government acknowledges vaccines are “unavoidably unsafe”, and cause irreversible harm and death to some who receive them, the financial responsibility for the injured children’s care belongs to the parents even in cases where the vaccine had a bad design.
 The sole recourse for families is the National Vaccine Injury Compensation Program (“Vaccine Court”), established as part of the 1986 Act.
 Parents describe Vaccine Court as an unwieldy and burdensome administrative program that does not afford due process.
-There is no judge, jury of peers, or discovery,all important, Constitutionally-protected legal provisions.
-Absent very specific circumstances of injury or death following a narrowly defined set of criteria, no compensation is awarded.
-The no-liability childhood vaccine program is a threat to individual and public health.
-It further incentivizes the pharmaceutical industry to lobby for inflation of the vaccine schedule (new vaccines and extra doses of existing vaccines) without the need to invest resources into making the safest and most effective vaccines possible.
-Drug companies paid over 13 billion dollars between 2009 and 2014 to resolve U.S. Department of Justice allegations of fraudulent marketing practices.
-There has been more than a three-fold increase in the number of vaccines on the US childhood vaccine schedule — representing a dramatic departure from most of our First World peers — following passage of the 1986 Act.
+There is no judge or jury of peers, and the normal rules of evidence are relaxed.
+Without very specific circumstances of injury or death following a narrowly defined set of criteria, no compensation is awarded.
+In the history of the program, only approximately a third of cases have been compensated even though the Vaccine Court was designed by Congress to be a streamlined process less stressful than litigation to compensate those who would inevitably be injured by an “unavoidably unsafe,” one-size-fits-all pharmaceutical.

-Before the 1986 Act was passed, the Centers for Disease Control and Prevention’s (“CDC”) childhood vaccine schedule recommended 23 doses of vaccines between 2 months and 16 years of age, with the pharmaceutical industry profiting about 750 million dollars annually.
-After 30+ years of no liability, the schedule has grown to over 70 recommended doses between pregnancy and 18 years of age,.
+Before the 1986 Act was passed, the Centers for Disease Control and Prevention’s childhood vaccine schedule recommended 23 doses of vaccines between 2 months and 16 years of age, with the pharmaceutical industry profiting about 750 million dollars annually.
+After 30+ years of no liability, the schedule has grown to over 70 recommended doses between pregnancy and 18 years of age.
 The global vaccine market reached $38 billion in 2018 and is poised to exceed $70 billion by 2025, representing a robust compound annual growth rate approaching 10%.
-The US market accounts for over ⅓ of total market share and US pharmaceutical corporations rely on a robust and growing domestic market to sell vaccines overseas.
+The US market accounts for over ⅓ of total market share and U.S. pharmaceutical corporations rely on a robust and growing domestic market to sell vaccines overseas.
 If you have children today, and choose to follow the CDC’s recommended schedule, your babies will receive more doses of vaccines by the time they are six months old than most baby boomers received by the time they went to college.
 Over half of these 70+ doses are given by 15 months of age.

 American parents must make it a top priority to see certain sections of the 1986 Act repealed so that pharmaceutical companies can be held accountable for the safety of their products.
 Vaccine hesitancy is one of the top health concerns facing not just the citizens of America but of the world, according to organizations such as the World Health Organization, Center for Disease Control, the National Health Institute, the Institute of Medicine and U.S. Congress.
 Leaders of these organizations are looking for solutions to vaccine hesitancy by enforcing stricter vaccine mandates and the eroding of constitutional rights such as parental choice and religious freedoms.
 Will American parents tolerate the violation of human rights?
 Citizens are rising up and asking the hard questions about vaccine safety.
 We have lived the ramifications of the liability protections implemented as part of the 1986 Act.
-It’s now time to shield US children.
+It’s now time to shield U.S. children.
 Let’s keep vaccine manufacturers honest and our children safe.